Bandar Tasik Selatan station: Location and facilities

-The system is set up to deter touting.
+In January 2026, the terminal underwent a major digital overhaul, moving completely towards a paperless system.
+All online bookings were migrated to a new platform managed by Gohub, and the traditional manned ticketing counters were decommissioned.
+Passengers are required to purchase tickets online or via mobile apps to obtain a digital QR code, which is scanned directly at the automated turnstiles for entry.
+This system replaced the older Centralised Ticketing System (CTS) configuration, which previously featured 41 manned counters and seven ticket vending machines designed to deter touting.

 The departure hall is divided into three sections.
 Only ticket holders are allowed into the departure hall.
 They are required to go through an auxiliary police security checkpoint.

 Designed to handle 5,000 bus trips a day at maximum capacity, TBS handled about 1,300 bus trips daily as of October 2015, prior to the shift of northbound bus operations from Pudu Sentral.
 As of December 2015, the terminal serves 52,000 travellers per day.

+The JPJ Bandar Tasik Selatan branch at Terminal Bersepadu Selatan, opened in 2026.

+In June 2026, the Road Transport Department (JPJ) opened its Bandar Tasik Selatan branch on Level 3 of TBS, replacing the former Bandar Sri Permaisuri branch.
+The branch became the first JPJ office in Kuala Lumpur to operate seven days a week, with counter services extending into the evening.

 Management

 The current operator of TBS is Maju Terminal Management Services Sdn Bhd (Maju TMAS).
 Maju TMAS is a member company of Maju Holdings Berhad.

 Incidents

 On early morning of Saturday, 21 December 2024 — a riot incident occurred which resulted in the rapidKL train being a "mob attack" target at Bandar Tasik Selatan Station by a group of individuals suspected as Malaysian national football team supporters those who did not accept Malaysia's failure to enter the 2024 ASEAN Championship semifinals started from Malaysia drew 0-0 against Singapore at the Bukit Jalil National Stadium on evening of Friday, 20 December 2024.